david-millett/boku-no-style/README.md

 The first step was to create a functioning website, so it made sense to start things off by creating a server and landing page.

-To better organise the code, I then created a controller file called `brands.js` to define all the CRUD routes needed for the fashion brand pages.
+To better organise the code, I created a controller file called `brands.js` to define all the CRUD routes needed for the fashion brand pages.
 This included `GET` routes for all associated pages - like the index, show, new form, and edit form pages.
 It also contains the `CREATE`, `PUT`, and `DELETE` routes for full functionality.

 I also created a separate `auth.js` controller file to handle sign up and sign in routes and pages.
 Having these separate files allowed my `server.js` file to remain nice and lean, as can be seen in its final iteration: